vitest-dev/vitest/docs/config/index.md

 - **Default:** `1 / CPU Cores`
 - **Version:** Since Vitest 0.34.0

 Specifies the memory limit for workers before they are recycled.
-This value heavily depends on your environment, so it's better to specify it manually instead of relying on default.
+This value heavily depends on your environment, so it's better to specify it manually instead of relying on the default.

 This option only affects workers that run tests in [VM context](#experimentalvmthreads).